chrisdaaz/recasting-antiquity/content/bibliography.md

 Lochnan, Katharine A. 1984. *The Etchings of James McNeill Whistler.* New Haven: Yale University Press.

-Lochnan, Katharine A. 1984. *Whistler's Etchings and the Sources of His Etching Style, 1855-1880*.
-New York: Garland Publishing.

-Lyman, Laurel.
-2004. *The Influence of "Japonisme" on the American Impressionists and their Circle, 1893-1915*.
-Ph.D. diss.
-City University of New York, 2004.
-Ann Arbor: UMI Microform 3115270.

 MacDonald, Margaret F. 1997. *Beatrice Whistler: Artist & Designer.* Glasgow, Scotland: Hunterian Art Gallery.

-MacDonald, Margaret F. 2003.
-"East and West: Sources and Influences."
-In *Whistler, Women, & Fashion*, edited by Margaret F. MacDonald, Susan Grace Galassi, and Aileen Ribeiero, 52--75.
-New York, Frick Collection and New Haven, Yale University Press,.

 MacDonald, Margaret F. 1995. *James McNeill Whistler: Drawings, Pastels, and Watercolours; A Catalogue Raisonné.* New Haven: Yale University Press.
 Works catalogued in this reference are identified M.